 See the Sample Data Record for an example of a raw vector file derived from SSM/I.

 Both daily and mean gridded fields are projected to Northern and Southern Hemisphere EASE-Grids.
-Data are stored in 2-byte integer binary format and are pixel-interleaved three-item vectors (3 by x by y).
+Data are stored in 2-byte integer binary format (little endian) and are pixel-interleaved three-item vectors (3 by x by y).
 Each vector represents three variables:

 For the daily grids, the third variable contains the square root of the estimated error variance, scaled by a factor of 10, at a given location.
 The error variance is the estimated error of that vector obtained from the optimal interpolation process.
 The input vectors from the individual sources (NCEP/NCAR Winds, SSM/I-SSMIS, SMMR, AMSR-E, and AVHRR) are weighted separately based upon cross-correlations with buoy vectors.
 The optimal interpolation uses these weights, along with their distances from the location being estimated, to obtain the final error variance.